 The development was carried out for 1 min in pure isopropanol.
 A 6 nm thick layer of gold was vapor deposited, and the lift-off was performed in acetone.

 Very narrow lines with very small periods could be fabricated.
 The resist is thus well suited for high-resolution electron beam applications.
 The results of the above cited publication using this resist could be confirmed.
 At an acceleration voltage of 30 kV, an exposure dose of more than 6000 µC/cm² is required.
 Thin lines of 8 nm can successfully be generated, and also gold lines with very small spacing are possible.
-The smallest period obtained was measured to be 45 nm.
+The smallest period obtained was measured to be 45 nm (see figure).

 Figures 1 and 2: Line with a width of 8 nm after lift-off.
 The vapor-deposited gold layer has a thickness of 6 nm.
 Due to the granular nature of gold, the structure consists of chains of individual dots after the lift-off.